basondole/smokeping/nso/01-nso.md

 devices device big sync-from
 </pre>

-Configuring junos device with an apply-group
+Configuring junos device
+> In this snippet we will configure an `apply-group` and apply it in the junos device

 <pre>
 admin@ncs(config)# devices device big config admin@ncs(config-config)# junos:configuration groups PYCON